finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Haskell

- type InceptionPrimitive: <"The primitive event for the inception of a new contract between parties.
-It is expected that this primitive will be adjusted or deprecated once the CDM scope is extended to the pre-execution space.">
+ type InceptionPrimitive:
-   before ContractState (0..0) <"The (0..0) cardinality reflects the fact that there is no contract in the before state of an inception primitive.
-As noted in the definition associated with the class, this is expected to change once the CDM scope is extended to the pre-execution space.">
+   before ContractState (0..0)
      [metadata reference]
-   after PostInceptionState (1..1) <"The after state corresponds to the new contract between the parties.">
+   after PostInceptionState (1..1)

 We assume that the trade relies on a future observable value, for which an *observation* then occurs.
 This observation is provided by some data provider (a.k.a. *market data oracle*) and independently from any specific transaction.

 .. code-block:: Haskell

- type ObservationPrimitive: <"A class to specify the primitive object to specify market observation events, which is applicable across all asset classes.">
+ type ObservationPrimitive:
-   source ObservationSource (1..1) <"The observation source, such as an interest rate curve or an information provider.">
+   source ObservationSource (1..1)
-   observation number (1..1) <"The observed value.">
+   observation number (1..1)
-   date date (1..1) <"The observation date.">
+   date date (1..1)
-   time TimeZone (0..1) <"The observation time.">
+   time TimeZone (0..1)
-   side QuotationSideEnum (0..1) <"The side (bid/mid/ask) of the observation, when applicable.">
+   side QuotationSideEnum (0..1)

 From that observation, a ``ResetPrimitive`` is built which does affect the specific transaction:

 .. code-block:: Haskell

- type ResetPrimitive: <"The primitive event to represent a reset.">
+ type ResetPrimitive:
-   before ContractState (1..1) <"Contract state before the reset, as per previous events processed on the contract.">
+   before ContractState (1..1)
      [metadata reference]
-   after ContractState (1..1) <"Contract state after the reset, that embeds the reset value as an updated field on the contract state.">
+   after ContractState (1..1)
-   condition Contract: <"The original contract in the before/after state of a reset should match.">
+   condition Contract:
      if ResetPrimitive exists
      then before -> contract = after -> contract